tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

 * DeepRL tend to be **sensitive to hyperparameter settings**,
   * often requiring extensive hyperparameter sweeps to find good values,
   * Poor hyperparameter settings tend to produce unstable or non-convergent learning.
+* policy grad problem
+  * has very high variance since the gradient is estimated using Monte Carlo samples in practice
+  * requires on-policy samples, making policy gradient optimization very sample intensive
+* DDPG's use use of a biased policy gradient estimator makes analyzing its convergence and stability properties difficult

 ## observation
 * Off- policy methods can instead use all samples, including off-policy samples,